tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
+- Nav Pages and sidebar contents should be read from markdown, same as blog posts
 - Separate tests out into smaller individual tests
 - Write tests for blogPosts component
 - mapStateToProps methods need to be refined.